Skip advert

 Verdict – is the Ford Explorer a good car?

-The Ford Explorer is a good-to-drive electric SUV that’s well equipped and even boasts a better electric range than the Volkswagen ID.4 with which it shares many of its components.
+The Ford Explorer is a pleasant-to-drive electric SUV that’s well equipped and even boasts a better electric range than the Volkswagen ID.4 with which it shares many of its components.
 While its boot isn’t quite as spacious as rivals, it does boast a lot of interior storage space, but some of the materials used around the cabin are cheap-feeling, we’re not a fan of some of the Volkswagen switchgear, and it’s not the most affordable electric SUV from launch.

 Ford Explorer models, specs and alternatives